jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 [iTerm](https://www.iterm2.com/){.mac-app-title target=_blank}

-In my opinion the thing number one that you should make pretty and powerful is the Terminal. iTerm is a replacement for the native OSx Terminal.
+In my opinion the number one thing that you should make pretty and powerful is the terminal. iTerm is a replacement for the native OSx Terminal.
 It comes with a lot of great features.
 Coupled with [Tmux](https://tmux.github.io/) & [oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) you can unleash your repressed powers.

 I highly recommend you checking this [article](http://arkhamdev.github.io/tools/2014/12/20/iterm-vim-and-tmux.html) by [Badr Chouai](http://www.twitter.com/arkhamdev) on ***iTerm, Vim and Tmux*** and this [book](https://pragprog.com/book/bhtmux/tmux) for Tmux.